 | |

-• Exactly how to plan a 10 day Portugal itinerary, including what stops to make, what route to take, and all the important logistics you need to know
+• Exactly how to plan out your 10 day trip to Portugal, including what stops to make, what route to take, and all the important logistics you need to know

 • A guide to what to do, where to stay, and how to get there for each stop on the itinerary

-• Options for shorter (5-7 days) and longer trips if you have more or less time than 10 days in Portugal
+• Options for shorter and longer trips if you have more or less time in Portugal

-Throughout the guide, we’ll share our favorite finds and experiences in Portugal based on our trip to help you plan your unforgettable trip.
+Throughout the guide, we’ll share our favorite finds and experiences in Portugal based on our multiple trips (spanning roughly a month around the country) to help you plan your unforgettable trip.

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.